canalyst-candas/canalyst-candas/README.md

 - Discover the KPIs with the greatest impact on stock price, and evaluate those KPIs based on changing P&L scenarios.
 - Visualize P&L statements in node trees with common size % and values attached.
 Use the built-in charting tools to efficiently make comparisons.

-A data science library using Canalyst's API, developed for securities analysis using Python.
+In short, a data science library using Canalyst's API, developed for securities analysis using Python.
 - Search KPI
 - Company data Dataframes (one company or many)
 - Charts